faizdevx/lung-cancer-detection/README.md

-# 🧠 Lung Cancer Detection using Deep Learning (ResNet50)
+#Lung Cancer Detection using Deep Learning (ResNet50)

 Deep learning system for **histopathological lung cancer classification** using **transfer learning with ResNet50**.